How to Make a Copycat Starbucks Lemon Loaf Cake

 - 1 teaspoon grated lemon zest

 - 1 teaspoon vanilla extract

 - 1-3/4 cups all-purpose flour

 - 1/4 teaspoon baking soda

 Step 1: Prep the pans

-Drop a dollop of softened butter or shortening to your pans and, using your hand or a pastry brush (like this one from OXO), smear it along the bottom and sides of the pans.
+Drop a dollop of softened butter in shortening to two 5.75-by-3-by-2-inch loaf pans and, using your hand or a pastry brush, smear it along the bottom and sides of the pans.
 Then, sprinkle about a tablespoon of flour in each pan and tap it around until the whole pan is covered, tossing any flour that doesn’t stick.

 Test Kitchen Tip: If you’re short on time (or just want to keep your hands clean!), you can always use a cooking spray that contains flour, like Pam Baking or Baker’s Joy.
 They’ll keep your loaves from sticking to the pan just as well.